Top 5 Waterfalls Near Asheville .

 When you go hiking, listen to the wind; its that same wind which shaped these mountains, molded them like clay.

-The rivers too played their part—in a way, a breeze and a brook are only separated by their weight.
+The rivers too played their part.
 And like many things in nature, the wind and rivers are not antagonistic.
 They may wear down the mountains, but the mountains shape them too, and in some cases, create them.
 Case in point: waterfalls.

 They’re a marriage of rock and river, the result of eons of transformation and preparation.
 Within an hour radius of Asheville lies a gallery of such natural beauty, hidden within the trails which lace the Blue Ridge Mountains.
-Thus, with your appreciation of waterfalls hopefully bolstered, I invite you to read on, and discover five of the best waterfalls near Asheville.
+I invite you to read on, and discover five of the best waterfalls near Asheville.

 Nestled with Nantahala National Forest, the Upper Whitewater Falls are the highest east of the Rockies, standing at about 411ft.

-In perspective, that’s equivalent to a stack of nearly 38 elephants.
-As impressive as that sounds, the waterfall is the more stunning of the two—it towers triumphantly over the surrounding forest, its black rocks shining under the sun.
+In perspective, that’s equivalent to a stack of nearly thirty eight elephants.
+As impressive as that sounds, the waterfall is the more stunning of the two.
+It towers triumphantly over the surrounding forest, its black rocks shining under the sun.

 Parking costs $2 per car, and the journey from downtown takes one and a half hours.
-If this distance seems egregious, I shall note that all waterfalls in Western North Carolina count as Asheville waterfalls, regardless of how close they are to Western South Carolina.
+If this distance seems egregious, I shall note that all waterfalls in Western North Carolina count as Asheville waterfalls, regardless of distance.

-It may seem like this article has already topped out, having mentioned the tallest waterfall at the forefront.
+It may seem like this article has already topped out, with the tallest waterfall already in the rearview mirror.

-However, much as in life itself, when it comes to waterfalls, height isn’t everything.
-Looking Glass Falls is named for the nearby Looking Glass Rock, a colossal, rounded rock face which turns reflective when covered by ice.
+But, much as in life itself, when it comes to waterfalls, height isn’t everything.

-If you’re looking to impress your companions, point out that Looking Glass Rock is a kind of pluton monolith.
-Hopefully no-one will inquire further, as like you, I have no idea what that means—but it does sound cool.
+If you’re looking to impress your companions, point out that Looking Glass Rock is technically a pluton monolith.
+Hopefully no-one will inquire further, as like you.
+I have no idea what that means.
+But it does sound cool.

-Speaking of cool, just as Looking Glass Rock becomes enchanted by ice, Looking Glass Falls often freezes during the winter, resulting in spectacular crystalline formations—which will almost certainly make up for hiking through the cold.
+Speaking of cool, Looking Glass Falls often freezes during the winter, resulting in spectacular crystalline formations.
+Which will almost certainly make up for hiking through the cold.

-That hike lies at 0.5 miles round-trip—short enough to make it to the falls and back with all your fingers and toes intact.
-However, due to all the complications which come with attempting to reach a waterfall in freezing conditions, I may suggest viewing the falls during the warmer months.
-Although you’ll have to imagine the ice-formations, you’ll be able to wade in the pools beneath the falls—a pleasant, and only mildly treacherous proposition.
+That hike lies at a half mile round-trip, short enough to make it to the falls and back with all your fingers and toes intact.
+However, due to all the complications which come with attempting to reach a waterfall in freezing conditions, I suggest viewing the falls during the warmer months.
+Although you’ll have to imagine the ice-formations, you’ll be able to wade in the pools beneath the falls.

 Looking Glass is about one hour away from Asheville, as are all further waterfalls in this list.
 By this fact, it may be hard to distinguish one waterfall from the other.
 The solution, of course, is to visit all the waterfalls near Asheville.